snowplow-archive/snowplow.github.com/_posts/2016-02-16-rj-metrics-case-study-measuring-content-engagement-with-snowplow-event-tracking.md

 3. **Add content indicators (horizontal lines) for different sections of the report**: This would allow us to see which paragraphs were particularly compelling (low dropoff) and which ones needed some more work (high dropoff).
 4. **Segment by persona**: By integrating our event data with the persona data we collect in Pardot, we could see how a specific piece of content is performing with our various audiences.

 If you’re interested in this type of analysis, Snowplow will move your data directly to Amazon Redshift where you can analyze it using a tool like [Mode][mode-analytics].
-If you want to explore web data alongside other data sources, like Salesforce, MySQL, and Quickbooks, check out RJMetrics Pipeline -- It’s the easiest way to integrate all of your data sources into a single data warehouse.
+If you want to explore web data alongside other data sources, like Salesforce, MySQL, and Quickbooks, check out [RJMetrics Pipeline][rjmetrics-pipeline] -- It’s the easiest way to integrate all of your data sources into a single data warehouse.

 [rjmetrics]: https://rjmetrics.com/